emmavoelker/FinalProjectPart2/README.md

 ![Screen Shot 2023-11-30 at 11 26 07 PM](https://github.com/emmavoelker/FinalProjectPart2/assets/149551887/5eecf314-48e5-4277-8ff5-d62adfd11025)

+Examples of a few data visualizations include the following (sources to be added into the final versions of the visuals).
+I plan to use a combination of Canva and Tableau.
+Canva will be used for call-out statistics and simpler visualization with a larger design element, and Tableau will be used for the more data-intensive visuals.

+As we discussed in class on Thursday, I also plan to utilize RAWGraphs in some capacity.
+I like the idea of implementing more "fun" visuals and testing out a new software for learning purposes.
+As indicated on my outline, I would like to do so in the Graphic number five if applicable.

 ![73 percent agree the arts help them understand other cultures better, an 11 percent increase compared to 2015](https://github.com/emmavoelker/FinalProjectPart2/assets/149551887/5bc5726a-37f8-485b-b7fd-7a6333ca77d6)